Fun Facts About Inline Skating

 6. If you are just learning to skate, take some practical advice from the experts and stay close to things that you can lean on or grab onto like walls or railings.
 Many inline skates don’t have rubber brakes on, unlike the roller skates you may have gotten used to as a child.
 When you gain a little experience, you’ll learn how to stop with sharp movements, but at the start, you may find yourself stumbling or falling more often than not.
 If you’re more experienced on roller or quad skates, you may find it hard to reverse your stop motion, as quad skates have their brakes on the toe, not the heel.

-If you want to give inline skating a try, Slick Willies has a fantastic range to choose from.
+If you want to give inline skating a try, Slick Willies has a fantastic range of inline skates to choose from.
 We also sell skateboards and scooters and can assist you with clothing, accessories and expert advice.
 Simply visit our product pages to find out more.